spokestack/spokestack.io/content/docs/Concepts/export.md

 This guide details the process of exporting an existing interaction model from Alexa, Dialogflow, or Jovo for use with Spokestack.

-See also the documentation on [our training format](/docs/Concepts/Training-Data/nlu) for a way to create a model from scratch.
+See the documentation on [our training format](/docs/concepts/nlu-training-data) for a way to create a model from scratch.

 ## Alexa